ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // this prints "positive? false"
 ```

-Struct methods by default will be copied, meaning their field's will not be mutated:
+Struct methods receivers are copied by default, meaning their field's will not be mutated:
 ```go
 func (n Number) makeOdd() {
   // n is a copy of the original number struct